danieledfeldt/tomatoes/README.md

 # Raspberry Pi timelapse project.
-This is a hobby project where a raspberry pi takes timelapse photos of beef tomato plants and creates a new video everyday.
-Unfortunately the plants soon became too high to be seen fit in the picture.
-The more you change the location of the camera, the worse will the timelapse video be.
+The raspberry pi takes timelapse photos of beef tomato plants and creates a new video every day.
+Unfortunately the plants soon became too high and the more you change the location of the camera, the worse will the timelapse video be.

 # Crontab
 I choosed to take a picture every hour from 9:00-18:00.
 If you would like another interval between your photos and would like help to set up the interval I can recommend you http://crontab-generator.org/.

-Edit your config by typeing `crontab -e` in the terminal and add the following lines
+Edit your config by typing `crontab -e` in the terminal and add the following lines

 `9-18 * * * sh /home/pi/timelapse/camera.sh`

 `0 2 * * * sh /home/pi/videoscript.sh`

 ## The camera script (/home/pi/timelapse/camera.sh)
-This script will take a picture with todays date then copy the file to the public html folder.
+This script will take a picture with todays date and then copy the file to the public html folder.
 After that it will create a thumbnail since the original picture is not appropriate for the web (it will take up 2.5 mb).

 ```
 #! /bin/bash